arnosthavelka/junit-poc/README.md

         1. Exception handler
     1. Usage of Kotlin
     1. And more
-1. **Framework JUnit 4** - demonstration of basic tests and usage of PowerMock framework.
-The demonstration of all JUnit 4 features is covered in [release 1.0](https://github.com/arnosthavelka/junit-poc/tree/1.0) and my theses [Analysis of architecture and extension model of the framework JUnit](https://theses.cz/id/p7ghon) (Analýza architektury a nadstavbových možností frameworku JUnit).
 1. **Spring Boot** - demonstration of writing Spring Boot tests (including simple Spring tests example) covers:
     1. Tests for each layer
     	1. Persistence (including Liquibase)